Growth of Sobolev norms in quasi integrable quantum systems: Introduction

 Then we give the definition of globally integrable quantum system.
 The idea is to introduce some operators $A_j$, $j=1,...,d$ that are the quantum analogue of the classical action variables and to consider quantum systems with Hamiltonian $H_0=h_0(A_1,...,A_d)$, namely Hamiltonians which are functions of the quantum action variables.
-In turn, the quantum action variables are defined to be $d$ commuting self-adjoint pseudodifferential operators of order 1, { whose joint spectrum is contained in $\Z^d+\kappa$, with some $\kappa \in \R^d$.} The motivation of this definition rests in the classical results by Duistermaat--Guillemin \cite{DG75}, Colin de Verdiere \cite{CdV2}, and Helffer--Robert \cite{HR82}, which ensure that, under suitable assumptions, the quantization of a classical action variable is a perturbation of a pseudodifferential operator with spectrum contained in $\Z+\kappa$ with $\kappa\in\R$.
-We point out that our definition, which does not involve directly the action variables of the classical system, is quite flexible, since it {applies also to systems whose classical action} variables are poorly known and to quantization of some superintegrable systems \cite{Nek0,Fas} in which the Hamiltonian is independent of some of the action variables. {Finally, we assume that the function $h_0$ is homogeneous of degree $\td>1$ and fulfills the steepness assumption of the classical Nekhoroshev's theorem (see Definition \ref{steep.def} below).}
+In turn, the quantum action variables are defined to be $d$ commuting self-adjoint pseudodifferential operators of order 1, whose joint spectrum is contained in $\Z^d+\kappa$, with some $\kappa \in \R^d$.
+The motivation of this definition rests in the classical results by Duistermaat--Guillemin \cite{DG75}, Colin de Verdi\`{e}re \cite{CdV2}, and Helffer--Robert \cite{HR82}, which ensure that, under suitable assumptions, the quantization of a classical action variable is a perturbation of a pseudodifferential operator with spectrum contained in $\Z+\kappa$ with $\kappa\in\R$.
+We point out that our definition, which does not involve directly the action variables of the classical system, is quite flexible, since it {applies also to systems whose classical action} variables are poorly known and to quantization of some superintegrable systems \cite{Nek0,Fas} in which the Hamiltonian is independent of some of the action variables. {Finally, we assume that the function $h_0$ is homogeneous of degree $\td>1$ and fulfills the steepness assumption of the classical Nekhoroshev's theorem (see Definition \ref{steep.def} below).} {Concerning the perturbation $V$, we assume that it is a pseudodifferential operator of order $\tb < \td$.
+In the case $\tb = \td$, $V$ cannot be considered as a perturbation of $H_0$.
+For this reason, we do not think it can be treated within our framework.}